• Skip to main content

 • Once smoke is being produced, position your seasoned turkey on one of the shelves with the breast side up.

-a turkey smoking in a masterbuilt electric smoker
+a whole turkey inside a masterbuilt electric smoker

 • Place an internal temperature probe if you have one into the center of one of the breasts, and another one, if you have one, into the middle of one of the thighs.